 I am blogging for last four years and have seen many ups and downs.
 But there is nothing like a Google penalty; it can destroy your online business in a day.

-Google is most important for blogs, we need it for traffic, monetizing and even for analyzing data.
+Google is most important for blogs, we need it for traffic, monetizing, and even analyzing data.
 And for a lot more things.

-For me, Google search contributes about 90% of the traffic, remaining comes from repeat visitors, social media, referring sites.
+For me, Google search contributes about 90% of the traffic, the remaining comes from repeat visitors, social media, and referring sites.

 Fall in Live Visitors – First Indications